-The Board comprises three (3) independent directors and five (5) executive directors.
+The Board comprises four (4) independent directors and five (5) executive directors.
 The independent directors comprise more than one-third of the Board.
 Currently, there is no alternate director appointed.

 The NC and the Board are cognisant of the Code's recommendation for independent directors to make up a majority of the Board where the Chairman is not independent.
-Although the Company falls short of the required number of IDs, the Board ensures that decisions at Board level are thoroughly deliberated and made in the best interest of the Company.
-The NC and Board also take into account the appointment of lead independent director, refreshed of Independent Directors during FY2018 and specialised functions currently helmed by each of the five executive directors, the Board is of the view that its current size is adequate to provide for a diversity of views and facilitate effective decision-making.
-Each of the Board members is cognizant of their roles to demonstrate objectivity in their deliberations in the interest of the Company.
-The Board will review the need for additional independent director(s) from time to time depending on the evolvement of the Group's operations.
+Although the Company falls short of the required number of IDs, the Board ensures that decisions at Board level are thoroughly deliberated and made in the best interest of the Company with Independent Directors frequently voicing out their views and challenging the Management's assumptions.
+The NC and Board also take into account the appointment of lead independent director, refreshed of Independent Directors during FY2018 and specialised functions currently helmed by each of the five executive directors.